 Property Amenities and Features

-Large pool with ample furniture for large groups, WiFi access, and a restroom facility onsite, all in the ruins of an old structure
+Large pool with ample furniture, WiFi access, and a restroom facility onsite, all in the ruins of an old mill structure

 Full sets of free weights, along with machines, treadmills, and other useful equipment are available

 Close-up views of Downtown provide a gorgeous backdrop for intimate evenings with wine and dinner, or with larger groups

 Gated, controlled access staffed with on-site courtesy officers